-With an irenic spirit as well as honesty about differences that remain, in these books McKnight and Boersma seek to foster understanding between their disciplines so they might once again serve hand in hand.
+With an irenic spirit as well as honesty about differences that remain, McKnight and Boersma seek to foster understanding between their disciplines through these books so they might once again collaborate with one another.

 "Biblical scholars often complain about theologians, and theologians often complain about biblical scholars.
 What is it that biblical scholars would like theologians to know?
 Who better than Scot McKnight to answer this question?
 Wise and experienced, McKnight winsomely speaks to our theological colleagues about five things we biblical scholars want them to know, and the result will be better communication and collaboration with our theologian friends.
 Thank you, Scot, for providing this fascinating and to-the-point analysis."